cloud-bulldozer/browbeat/README.rst

-If you want to submit a new patchset from a different location (perhaps on a different machine or computer for example) you can clone the browbeat repo again (if it doesn't already exist) and then use git review against your unique Change-ID:
+If you want to submit a new patchset from a different location (perhaps on a different machine or computer for example) you can clone the Browbeat repo again (if it doesn't already exist) and then use git review against your unique Change-ID:

 ::